-• If the ABS warning light does not go out, or if it comes on while driving, the ABS system is not working properly.
-The vehicle can then be stopped only with the brakes operating without ABS support.
+If the ABS (USA models)/ (Canada models) warning light does not go out, or if it comes on while driving, the ABS system is not working properly.
+The vehicle can then be stopped only with the standard brakes (without ABS).
 You will not have the protection ABS provides.
 Contact your Audi dealer as soon as possible.

-USA models: If both, the BRAKE warning light and the ABS warning light come on at the same time, the rear wheels could lock up first under hard braking.
-Lock-up of the rear wheel brakes can cause loss of vehicle control and an accident.
+- USA models: If the BRAKE warning light, the Swarning light and the ABS warning light come on together, the rear wheels could lock up first under hard braking.
+Rear wheel lock-up can cause loss of vehicle control and an accident.
 Have your vehicle repaired immediately by your authorized Audi dealer or a qualified workshop.
-Drive slowly and avoid sudden, hard brake application.

-• Canada models: If both, the brake warning light (1) and the ABS warning light (ii) come on at the same time, the rear wheels could lock up first under hard braking.
-Lock-up of the rear wheel brakes can cause loss of vehicle control and an accident.
+Drive slowly and avoid sudden, hard brake applications. - Canada models: If the brake warning light , the swarning light and the ABS warning light come on together, the rear wheels could lock up first under hard braking.
+Rear wheel lock-up can cause loss of vehicle control and an accident.
 Have your vehicle repaired immediately by your authorized Audi dealer or a qualified workshop.
-Drive slowly and avoid sudden, hard brake application
+Drive slowly and avoid sudden, hard brake applications.